 Use and Release of Student Information

-Once a student turns eighteen OR attends an institution of higher education (college/university), the rights of access to the student's records transfer to the student.
-This means that all academic information regarding your college student goes directly to the student unless the student has given specific, written permission to release that information to someone else.
+After a student turns eighteen or attends an institution of higher education (a college or university), the rights of access to the student's records transfer to the student.
+This means that all academic information regarding a college student goes directly to the student unless the student has given specific, written permission to release that information to someone else.

-While parents understandably have an interest in their child's academic progress, they are not automatically granted access to a student's records without written consent of the student.
+Though parents understandably have an interest in their child's academic progress, they are not automatically granted access to a student's records without the written consent of the student.
 Parents are encouraged to consult with the student if academic information is needed.
-Your child may give permission for a third party to access his/her records by filing a Student Consent for Release of Records form (PDF).

 The Family Educational Rights and Privacy Act (also sometimes referred to as the Buckley Amendment), is a federal law regarding the privacy of student education records and the obligations of the institution, primarily in the areas of release of the records and the access provided to these records.